drgimpfen/docker-archiver/README.md

 - my-volume:/local/stacks    # Named volume - will NOT work
 ```

-**Why?** When Docker Archiver executes `docker compose` commands to stop/start stacks, it needs to resolve relative paths in your stack's compose files (like `./data` or `./config`) correctly.
-The archiver automatically detects the host path from bind mount configuration.
-Named volumes cannot be resolved this way.
+**Why?** When Docker Archiver executes `docker compose` commands to stop/start stacks, these commands run on the Docker host (not inside the container).
+Relative paths in your stack's compose files (like `./library` or `./postgres`) must be resolved from the **host's perspective**.

+**How it works:** Docker Archiver automatically detects the host path by reading `/proc/self/mountinfo`.
+When it sees `/local/stacks/immich` inside the container, it looks up the corresponding host path (e.g., `/opt/stacks/immich`) and uses that for `docker compose --project-directory`.

 **Note:** Named volumes *within* your stack's compose.yml (like `postgres_data:`) work perfectly fine - this requirement only applies to mounting the stack directories into the archiver container.